bookcaseballpen/image-optimaztion/README.md

 ## How to install

 * download the repo to your local computer
-* run the install.bat
+* run the install.bat as admin
-* run the registrate.reg

 ## Use